softwaremmm/rundial/README.md

 A rust based program for filtering VCFs and creating consensus genomes.
 Uses the output from bcftools or Clair3.

-TODO:
-- Clair3 container needs to be copied
-- adjust params

 ### Dependencies
 * Docker
 * Nextflow